Category Archives: Politics

 Movement is Life

-There is definitely something inexplicable about riding, there are actual full length documentaries/books detailing explanations, but most of it seems dreamed up romanticism.
-Reasons have to be simpler, because it’s just one of those visceral impulses, just like a lot of other recreational activities.
-More than the sights, with a motorcycle we essentially get to absorb the journey, and not just the final destination.
-And yes, that journey often includes cold bursts of shower, gravel and dirt, unstable truck drivers, snapchating drivers and anything else nature might decide to fling.
-But, it’s again that simple visceral impulse, to experience the delights and also the travails of a journey.
+But more than the sights, with a motorcycle, we get to absorb the journey, not just the final destination.
+Such a journey often includes cold showers, gravel, dirt, unstable drivers, texting and driving, and anything else nature might decide to fling.
+The motivation for enduring all this is the same visceral impulse, to experience the delights and travails of a journey.
 It’s something our ancestors endured every day before the comforts of modern civilization, but now we get a glimpse of that from riding a well-engineered machine.
-In general, there must be something innate prompting us to journey, may be exploration must have aided in our survival within an ancient primitive environment.

-Brad Pitt states in that apocalyptic movie – “People who moved survived… Movement is Life”.
-Needless to say, in the current world we cannot take it literally.
-But, in general movement can aid in adaptation.
-Whether it’s moving for work, or learning a new skill, or reading a new theory to solve that problem.
-All qualifies as movement, because they help us adapt in a changing world.
-Such an adaptation requires some planning, and that planning mandates at least some stable factors.
-What differentiates modern civilization from the primitive past is simply the existence of some stable social factors in an otherwise unpredictable system.
+In general, there must be something innate that prompts us to journey – it’s likely that exploration aided survival in ancient primitive environments.
+A popular actor states in an apocalyptic movie — “People who moved survived… Movement is Life”.
+Needless to say, in the current world, we cannot take it literally.
+But, in general, movement can enable survival through adaptation.
+Whether it’s moving for work, learning a new skill, or reading a new theory to solve that problem.
+All qualify as movement, because they help us adapt in a changing world.
+Such an adaptation requires some planning, and that planning requires at least some stable factors.
+What differentiates modern civilization from the primitive past is simply the presence of some stable social factors in an otherwise unpredictable system.

 “Of all multi-purpose instruments it is probably the one after language which assists the greatest variety of human purposes.
-It certainly has not been made for any one known purpose but rather has developed because it made people who operated under it more effective in the pursuit of their purposes” — Friedrich Hayek
+It certainly has not been made for any one known purpose but rather has developed because it made people who operated under it more effective in the pursuit of their purposes.”— Friedrich Hayek

 Forthcoming: Angelico Book on Christian Humanism